zandbelt/ping-scripts/README.md

   add a virtual server ID to an existing SP Connection
 - rotate-key-at-enc-sym.sh
   rotate a symmetric encryption key for a JWT access token
+- sp-connection-add-verification-cert.sh
+  add a verification certificate to a SP connection

 pingaccess-admin-api
 -----------------